 Opening Reception: Tuesday, October 30, 6–8pm

 ISCP has hosted an annual institution-in-residence since 2011.
-This residency was initiated to support cultural exchange by bringing an international perspective to a local context.
+This kind of residency was initiated to support cultural exchange by bringing an international perspective to a local context.
 This year, ISCP has invited 5533, an Istanbul-based independent space founded in 2007.
 5533 will be in residence at ISCP from October 30, 2018 through January 25, 2019 and will present an exhibition and a series of public programs during this time.

-The exhibition will be supported by public programs throughout the Fall including artist talks and lectures.
+The exhibition will be augmented by public programs throughout the Fall including artist talks and lectures.
 These will include the Sen ve Ben 5533 Project (You and I 5533 Project) designed by Merve Ünsal and Nancy Atakan, that will bring together the New York Turkish community with ISCP residents to realize projects, collaborations, or events that promote sharing, interaction, discussion and dialogue within 5533 at ISCP.

 5533 public program schedule at ISCP:

-- November 6, 2018, 6:30–8pm: Lecture on 5533 by Nancy Atakan and Volkan Aslan moderated by Mari Spirito
+- November 6, 2018, 6:30–8pm: Lecture on 5533 by Nancy Atakan and Volkan Aslan moderated by Istanbul-based curator and director of Protocinema, Mari Spirito

-- December 4, 2018, 6:30–8pm: Project Space Event with Burak Arıkan
+- December 4, 2018, 6:30–8pm: Event with Burak Arıkan

-- December 18, 2018, 6:30–8pm: Sen ve Ben Evening with Fatma Bucak
+- December 18, 2018, 6:30–8pm: Sen ve Ben Evening with New York-based artist, Serkan Özkaya

-- January 22, 2019, 6:30–8pm: Sen ve Ben Evening with Serkan Özkaya
+- January 22, 2019, 6:30–8pm: Sen ve Ben Evening with ISCP resident, Fatma Bucak